 (2) Divisions 200 through 268 apply in addition to all other rules adopted by the Environmental Quality Commission.
 In cases of apparent conflict between rules within these divisions, the most stringent rule applies unless otherwise expressly stated.

 (3) The Department administers divisions 200 through 268 in all areas of the State of Oregon except in Lane County where Lane Regional Air Protection Agency administers the air pollution control regulations.
+Subject to the requirements in this division and ORS 468A.100 through 468A.180, the Lane Regional Air Protection Agency is designated by the Environmental Quality Commission as the Agency to implement this division within its area of jurisdiction.
+The requirements and procedures contained in this division must be used by the Regional Agency to implement this division unless the Regional Agency has adopted or adopts rules that are at least as strict as this division.

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468 & 468A Hist.: DEQ 14-1999, f. & cert. ef.
 10-14-99; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 8-2007, f. & cert. ef.
 11-8-07